daiolupo/project-journal/journal.md

 The feature that I contributed to was implementing the APIs.

 After installing the dependencies for the backend, I created a file to set up the server.
 Added express, mongoose, and the routes.
 Then I set up the middleware, routes and the database connection.
-Then created an .env file for the mongo uri and the port number.
+Then created an .env file for the mongo URI and the PORT number.

-server.js
+server/server.js

 ```
 require("dotenv").config();
 const express = require("express");